Egg Freezing London Private IVF Clinics Fertility Preservation

 If you are considering Fertility Preservation, whether for medical or social reasons, it is important to make an appointment with a fertility specialist (book your private fertlility consultation appointment using our online diary) as they can assess your current situation, your medical history, arrange any required tests and discuss the most suitable options available to you to enable you to make an informed decision.

 Jess Wright is a TV personality who underwent embryo freezing treatment with IVFMatters.
 This video talks about her positive experience with IVFMatters, UK and our fertility consultant Dr Irfana Koita.

 Egg Freezing, Collection and Retrieval Demo Video

-This is an increasingly popular method of preserving a woman’s fertility and involves ovulation induction, egg retrieval, quality assessment and cryopreservation [freezing].
+This is an increasingly popular method of preserving a woman’s fertility and involves ovarian stimulation, egg retrieval, quality assessment and cryopreservation [freezing].
 Freezing eggs is the procedure of choice in those that want to delay their child bearing due to social or medical reasons.

 The egg freezing procedure involves administering injections to stimulate the ovaries for around 12 days.
 Following this, the eggs are collected under sedation.
 The egg collection is a relatively non-invasive procedure, and carries minimal risks.
 On the day of egg collection, the eggs are vitrified for future use.

 The 1st birth from frozen eggs using vitrification was documented in 1999.
 This was followed by the HFEA permitting egg freezing treatment in the UK from 2000.
 Scroll to the bottom of this blog post to see pregnancy stats from the HFEA in 2022.